-Ingenia Communities Group (Ingenia or the Group) comprises the Ingenia Communities Fund (Fund) and the Ingenia Communities Management Trust (Trust) with Ingenia Communities RE Limited (ICRE) (a wholly owned subsidiary of ICH) being the Responsible Entity for the Fund and Trust.
+Ingenia Communities Group (Ingenia or the Group) (ASX ticker code: INA) comprises Ingenia Communities Holdings Limited (ICH), Ingenia Communities Fund (Fund) and the Ingenia Communities Management Trust (Trust), with Ingenia Communities RE Limited (ICRE) (a wholly owned subsidiary of ICH) being the Responsible Entity for the Fund and Trust.

-Ingenia Communities Holdings Limited (ICH) was created on the internalisation and stapling where each share on issue in ICH was stapled to a unit in each of the Trust and Fund, to create the Ingenia Communities Group (Group) (ASX ticker code: INA).
-As a result of the stapling, ICH and ICRE operate as a coordinated group.
 The Boards of ICH and ICRE have the same composition and meetings are held concurrently where appropriate.
 In this Charter, ICH and ICRE are referred to as the Companies and the boards of the Companies are collectively referred to as the Ingenia Board or Board.

-This Charter describes the roles, responsibilities, and framework for the operation of the Ingenia Board as established in accordance with the Constitutions of ICH and ICRE.
+This Charter describes the roles, responsibilities and framework for the operation of the Ingenia Board as established in accordance with the Constitutions of ICH and ICRE.
 To the extent of any conflict between the terms of this Charter and a Constitution, the Constitution prevails.

-ROLES AND RESPONSIBILITIES
+ROLE AND RESPONSIBILITIES